A Generalized Stueckelberg-Higgs gauge theories: Generalized Higgs gauge theory

 where the effective Lagrangian density for the generalized Higgs model $\mathcal{L}_{{e}}$ is defined as

 where $\bar{c}$ and $c$, like in the Stueckelberg model, are Grassmannian scalar fields and $g$ is a real parameter.
 The theorem (\ref{theorem}) allows us to choose $g$ as we please.
+So if we choose $g=\xi$ and take the limit of $m\rightarrow\infty$ we decouple the Goldstone-photon interaction.
+On the other hand if we want to decouple the Goldstone-photon interaction term independent of the previous $m$ limit, we need to generalize the covariant derivative of the Higgs Lagrangian term $\nabla_\mu\phi\left(\nabla^\mu\phi\right)^*$ in the following form

+in a way similar to the Stueckelberg analysis in eq. (\ref{decoupled}).
+Generalizing the Stueckelberg and Higgs fields with higher-derivatives has implications outside the investigation present here \cite{Donohue}, though, creating a \emph{per se} atmosphere for future investigations.

-As we can see, the Fadeev-Popov trick in the Stueckelberg form help to write the transition amplitude in the t'Hooft shape \cite{thooft, Framp}.
-The demonstration that the transition amplitude and reciprocally the physics does not depend on $g$ is the same as Sec. \ref{BRST}.
+As we can see, the Fadeev-Popov trick in the Stueckelberg form helps to write the transition amplitude in the t'Hooft's shape \cite{thooft, Framp}.
+The demonstration that the transition amplitude and, reciprocally, the physics does not depend on $g$ is the same as Sec. \ref{BRS-T}.
+Other implication of BRS-T symmetry study is that we can generate the Ward-Takahashi identities, preparing the ground for a future demonstration that the theory is renormalizable independent of the spontaneous symmetry breaking \cite{R1,R2,R3,R4,R5,R6}.